aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

 # Testing out the Frankenstein Automation Gateway

-Several months ago I found the [Frankenstein Automation Gateway](https://github.com/vogler75/automation-gateway) and decided to test it out.
-This gateway allowed me to access data from an OPC UA server on my PLC via MQTT and GraphQL.
+Several months ago I found the [Frankenstein Automation Gateway](https://github.com/vogler75/automation-gateway) and finally got around to testing it out.
+This gateway allows you to access data from an OPC UA server PLC via MQTT and GraphQL.

-Prior to this weekend, I had very little experience working with APIs.
+Prior to implementing this gateway, I had very little experience working with APIs.
 So, implementing this gateway was a great way to learn about APIs, specifically, GraphQL.
 See the [Resources Page](/Resources.md#apis) for helpful API resources.

 ## Steps taken:
 1. Go to [Frankenstein Automation Gateway](https://github.com/vogler75/automation-gateway) and review the documentation